Trump sabotaging GOP on his way out of office with push to overturn election

 Trump sought Monday to try to scare Republican lawmakers from breaking with him on certification.
 He tweeted, “The ‘Surrender Caucus’ within the Republican Party will go down in infamy as weak and ineffective ‘guardians’ of our Nation, who were willing to accept the certification of fraudulent presidential numbers!”

-Senate GOP leaders have remained in the dark about the extent of the rogue senators’ objections, largely because the rebels have yet to finalize their strategy with less than 48 hours before the joint session.
+Senate GOP leaders have remained in the dark about the extent of the rogue senators’ objections, largely because the rebels had yet to finalize their strategy with less than 48 hours before the joint session.

 Hawley has said he will object to the counting of electors from Pennsylvania but has not ruled out other states.
 Members of the faction led by Cruz have yet to identify a single state they plan to contest, saying only that they plan to reject electors from unspecified disputed states unless they secure a 10-day audit of election returns.